home

 Refers to the development of values such as kindness, respect, helpfulness and an understanding of right and wrong.
 These moral values are crucial for a strong sense of responsibility and fairness.

-Blond boy swings outdoors.
+A blond boy swings outdoors.

-Child cuts a car out of paper.
+Preschool child cuts a car out of paper.

 Motor skills